CoreMedia/coremedia-studio-hub/documentation/Tutorial.md

 Make sure you have the latest CoreMedia Blueprint.

-# Step 1 - Extension Setup
+# Step 1 - Installation

 Add our submodules to the extensions folder (cd modules/extensions):